 Device location support in ArcGIS Pro

-Similar to mobile products such as ArcGIS Collector, ArcGIS Pro can connect to a GNSS receiver and display the current location of the device.
+Similar to mobile products such as ArcGIS Field Maps, ArcGIS Pro can connect to a GNSS receiver and display the current location of the device.
 You can view your device's location in any map or scene.
 You can also create features as points and record changes to your location in a point feature class for further analysis.
 Many devices can be configured for use, but only one device can be displayed in a map at a time.